deltatrelabs/community-events-kubernetes-the-deltatre-way/README.md

 2. *Docker In Action* (May 25th, 2020)
     by *Cristiano Degiorgis* (Deltatre), supported by *Matteo Savoré* (Deltatre)

     During this session we are going to walk you through the main containers concepts with a "docker workflow" hands-on.
-At the end of the session and with the samples shared on the dedicated [GitHub repo](https://github.com/crixo/docker-TTG), you'll be able to try to deploy in production your own application using the containers.
+At the end of the session and with the samples shared on the dedicated GitHub repo, you'll be able to try to deploy in production your own application using the containers.

+    Demos available in Cristiano's [GitHub repo](https://github.com/crixo/docker-TTG).

     Recorded session: [YouTube](https://www.youtube.com/watch?v=b9Qk2LMXs_Y) | [Facebook](https://www.facebook.com/108960177483382/videos/265351014815975/)